mdelobelle/metadatamenu/docs/api.md

 This is an asynchronous function, so you should await it.

-### replaceValues (deprecated)
-`replaceValues(fileOrFilePath: TFile | string, attribute: string, input: string)`

-Takes a TFile containing the field, a string for the related field name, a new value for this field and updates the field with the new value

-This is an asynchronous function, so you should await it.

-### insertValues (deprecated)
-`insertValues(fileOrFilePath: TFile | string, attribute: string, value: string, lineNumber: number, inFrontmatter: boolean, top: boolean)`

-Takes a TFile, a string for the field name, a value for this field and insert the formatted field in the file at the line specified.

-You'll have to specify if the field will be in frontmatter to apply YAML syntax

-This is an asynchronous function, so you should await it.

 ### postValues
 creates or updates fields with values in the target note `postValues(fileOrFilePath: TFile | string, payload: FieldsPayload, lineNumber?: number, after?: boolean, asList?: boolean, asComment?:boolean)`